Get the most up to date information about this exciting new breakthrough for sleep apnea treatment.

 "Not so fast, Airing..." - The FDA

 The Airing website says that the device is awaiting approval by the FDA.
 The FDA is renowned for its oodles of red tape and bureaucracy.
 The convoluted process of getting a medical device approved can take a lot of time and money.
 Airing will need to be tested for safety and, barring no issues at that stage, can then move to clinical testing.
 Research studies will need to be done to prove that Airing is effective in treating sleep apnea.
-What doctors really like to see are studies where new devices, like Airing, are tested head-to-head against existing treatments, like CPAP.
+What doctors really like to see are studies where new devices, like Airing, are tested head-to-head against existing treatments, like CPAP therapy.
 Companies rarely do this right out of the gate for fear that their product won't measure up and the product launch will be a complete catastrophe.
 Suffice it to say that medical device companies need to be sure that they have enough funds to weather the storm of FDA approval, which leads into the next topic.

 Money, It's a Drag

-Airing is using "crowdsourcing" to finance the device development and launch.
+Airing is using a crowdfunding campaign to finance the device development and launch.
 This is basically a grassroots way of obtaining funding.
 The Airing team is using a platform called Indiegogo to raise money.
 This can be a hit-or-miss strategy - unlike obtaining funds from a bank loan or venture capital, there is no guarantee that the requisite amount of funding will be obtained.
 The Airing website boasts 15,000 people have already contributed to the campaign and it is "896% funded," so that seems promising.
 However, cost underestimation commonly plagues medical products, so let's hope that Airing has the cash to go the distance.
 You can get involved for as little as $10, which will get you quarterly e-report updates about the product.
 For $1000, you can become a "Platinum Member" and secure your invitation to the product launch party.

 Don't put your CPAP machine on Craigslist just yet...

-Medicine has the tendency to move slowly and conservatively.
+Medicine has a tendency to move slowly and conservatively.
 New treatments are not immediately embraced, out of concern that there is not enough of a track record of success.
 Doctors take their patients' health very seriously and don't want to put them at risk.
 Most providers have to feel totally comfortable with a treatment before recommending it.
 There is also the "knowledge gap" - it takes a while for doctors to learn about new therapies such as the Airing micro-CPAP.
 So don't necessarily expect to go to your doctor's office the day the Airing debuts and come out with a prescription.
 You may be teaching your doctor about the treatment!

 Some of the questions that are yet to be resolved are about the efficacy of the device.
 Will it be lumped in with oral appliances for sleep apnea and Provent as an alternative treatment for mild and moderate degrees of sleep apnea but only second line for severe sleep apnea?
 The website indicates that Airing is capable of generating pressures "in excess" of 20 cwp.
 20 cwp is the maximum pressure that CPAP machines can generate.
 If this capability is borne out, perhaps it will it be FDA-approved for the entire gamut of sleep apnea, including severe sleep apnea, which would be truly revolutionary.
 There are currently no great alternatives to positive airway pressure for severe sleep apnea besides perhaps invasive jaw expansion surgery.

 The other obvious issue is, like Provent, if you have problems with nasal breathing, you're probably not going to be a good candidate for Airing micro-CPAP.
-Having the tendency to be a mouth-breather will only be promoted by a "nasal pillows" type device.
+Having the tendency to be a mouth-breather will only be worsened by a "nasal pillows" type device.
 It might be reasonable for some people to use a chin strap to promote their mouth staying closed.

 Another possible stumbling block is possible discomfort from the "nasal prongs" that hold the device in your nose.
 Sticking something up the nose is one of the most irritating stimuli known to man; sometimes it is used to try to wake people up from a stupor.
 In order to secure the device in the nose without a harness, the prongs will have to be fairly long, probably longer than a typical nasal pillows mask.
 The question will be, can Airing find the perfect balance of nasal prongs that are long enough and bulky enough to stay in the nose during the normal movements of sleep, but not too big to be intolerable?